crjase/BadDDOS/README.md

 # BadDos
+### Difference Between Words
 DOS  - Denial-of-service (real sexy, mighty, and powerful)<br>
 DDOS - Distributed-Denial-of-service (kinda gay, team bashing a server)

-I named my app BadDos, because I knew I'd never make anything as good as Low Orbital Ion Cannon.
-Who knows though.
-Maybe Wurst mc client isn't as bad as it sounds, and so mine hopefully won't be ¯\(ツ)/¯
+<br><br>
+### What this application can do
 My.
 This, precious app.
 BadDOS is really very cool.
-I made this integratable into a physical device that I'm making, but also able to run on windows/linnux with a GUI.
-This amazing denial-of-service application includes a bunch of different tools designed to block a connection to something, weather it be wifi signals, or even radio.
+It is able to run on windows/linnux with a stylish GUI.
+This amazing denial-of-service application includes a bunch of different tools designed to block a connection to something-weather it be a wifi signal, or even radio (requires an antenna LOL).
 This tool's got you covered on it all.
+Hell you can even act like a monkey and spam 100,000 threads of my famous UDP Spamming Mode, all on one computer!
+Wow, isn't that just amazing?
+<br><br>
+### Why call it BadDOS?
+I named my app BadDos, because I knew I'd never make anything as good as Low Orbital Ion Cannon.<br>
+Who knows though.
+Maybe Wurst mc client isn't as bad as it sounds, and so mine hopefully won't be ¯\(ツ)/¯
+<br><br>
 # Why make a malicious ddos app? - contrivercial discussion
 Why did I make this?
 Is it becaues I was bored?
 Yes.
 If I went to a community of programmers and asked for some help on a bug relating to my nasty ddos script, no one would help.